KSSathwiK/RAG-Multiple-file-types-Q-A-Chatbot/README.md

-# Simple Chatbot with Hugging Face API
+# Chatbot with Hugging Face API which accepts different types of files.

 This project implements a chatbot using Streamlit and the Hugging Face API.
 The chatbot allows users to send messages and receive responses.IT accepts PDF, DOCX, TXT, Text, Link file types